Looka AI Review 2026: AI Logo Design for Solopreneurs (Not Premium Brands)

 Canva's advantage: More template variety, easier minor customization, larger design ecosystem including business cards and social templates.

-Looka's advantage: Feels more AI-native and cutting-edge; one-time purchase vs. subscription; specific focus on logo design rather than general design work.
+Looka's advantage: Feels more AI-native and modern; one-time purchase vs. subscription; specific focus on logo design rather than general design work.

 For most users, Canva is the better value because the subscription unlocks everything.
 For logo-specific needs, Looka is competitive only if you prefer the AI generation approach.